 For example, let's say the perspective client is slightly interested in your product and notices your web site's address on your business card and decides to visit the web site before she buys.
 Once she comes to the site, she's greeted by a fantastic sales page, loaded with benefits.

-The sales page builds on the sales message contained on the business card and gently talks to her.
 If you structure your sales copy just right, chances of converting that client from an interested buyer to a buyer is a lot higher.

 Logos can also play an important part when you design your business cards.
 Just remember that your business logo shouldn't distract from the text of the business card.
 It should feed into the rest of the business card and not overpower the sales message.

 So remember, entice your client with your business card so they do one of three things.
-1) Call you 2) Email you or 3) Visit your website .

 So, what is an effective business card design and where can you get them?
 Well, there are literally dozens of business card designs you can choose from.
 Personally, I like a business card design that's simple and easy to read.

-I prefer a white background with an easy to read font and no fancy colours.
+I prefer a white background with an easy to read font and no fancy colors.
 Try and keep your business card design simple with no fancy fonts, otherwise, it distracts from the sales message and will end up in the trash.